Maintaining hope in uncertain times (DAA007)

 There’s a knowledge self-assessment check at the end of the course, which provides access to your Tavistock and Portman NHS Foundation Trust CPD certificate upon completion.

-Organisational Consultant, Mental Health Nurse and Art Psychotherapist
+Mental health nurse and Art Psychotherapist

 Book your place today